When you bring your babies home, can you let twins sleep in the same crib?

 What about wiggly babies?

 Eventually, your babies will start to wiggle and hit each other when they share are a crib.
 Don’t freak out.
-They were doing this in the womb for months (just ask your wife).
+They were doing this in the womb for months (just ask Mom).
 If it doesn’t bother them, it shouldn’t bother you.

 When to Separate Twins in Crib

 We kept our girls in the same crib for several months until they started getting bigger and rotating around.
-We knew it was time to separate when were jarred from sleep because Twin A had put her foot in Twin B’s head and Twin B was crying.
+We knew it was time to separate when were jarred from sleep because Twin A had put her foot on Twin B’s head and Twin B was crying.

 When that time arrived, we put two cribs in the same room, with one baby in each.
 The girls seemed to miss each other at first but would call out to each other via squawks or gurgles in a form of echolocation (think bats) to make sure their sister was near.

 Hard to Sleep?